What is a Trusted Execution Environment (TEE)?

 If you are interested in using more than one model of a device, then compliance with standards will widen the potential list of targets that will safely run your software.
 GlobalPlatform (well known for its work in the Secure Element standards behind UICCs, bank cards and e-passports) also defines standards for TEE isolation, manageability, and functionality.
 Specifically, they describe the overall architecture expected of a TEE and have a consistency compliance requirement (with associated testing lab-based testing) defined in documents such as:

-- GPD TEE Internal Core API (Originally published in 2011, now on version 1.2)
+- GPD TEE Internal Core API (Originally published in 2011)

 - GPD TEE Client API (Still as published in 2010)